allegheny-computer-science-201-f2020/lab01-cs201f2020/conduct.md

     * Violate the Allegheny honor code in regards to all submitted work
     * Navigate to other websites or programs not related to class materials
     * Directly copy another peer's work without crediting them
-    * Turning in assignments excessively late
     * :heavy_exclamation_mark: TODO: add any additional items in the U category

 ### Attendance

 * Acceptable Conduct (A):
   * Members shall
+    * Arrive to class on time
     * :heavy_exclamation_mark: TODO: add items in the A category for attendance

 * Unacceptable Conduct (U):